Newtown, Powys: Sports

 Newtown A.F.C. is Newtown's association football club, and a founding member of the Welsh Premier League in 1992.
 The club was founded in 1875 as Newtown White Stars and won the Welsh FA Cup in 1879 and 1895.
 It also entered the qualifying stages of the UEFA Cup on three occasions.
 The club plays at Latham Park.
 This has a capacity of 5,000 (1,750 seated) and a full UEFA licence, allowing under-21 international games and European games to be played.
 In 2007, another 250-seat stand was built next to the media gantry.
 Further developments are planned.
+In the past Newtown had several clubs playing in local leagues, including Newtown Wanderers, Newtown Rovers, Newtown Rangers, and Maesyrhandir, and the town also had its own Sunday league.
+They have all since folded, and as of March 2026, Newtown AFC is the only senior football club in the town.

 Newtown RFC is the town's rugby union club, established in 1925.
 It currently fields first, second, third, youth and junior teams.

-Newtown has facilities for lawn bowls, cricket, golf, /Club Site and for tennis.
+Newtown has facilities for lawn bowls, cricket, golf, and for tennis.
 A basketball club, the Newtown Titans was set up in 2005, before being reconstituted as Mid-Wales Basketball Club in 2009.